natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 Tip: if a physical security threat is a concern, you should really consider encrypting the device from the start.

+**Disabling Root Access**

-**Disabling Root Access:** While the average user can use Linux without ever using the terminal, it is nevertheless a powerful tool that has the ability to grant attackers full access to a computer.
+While the average user can use Linux without ever using the terminal, it is nevertheless a powerful tool that has the ability to grant attackers full access to a computer.
 Linux is a command-heavy operating system.
 "Root access" in Linux refers to the unrestricted power to execute any command.
 It can be safely removed because it often comes in handy.
 Root access can always be guarded by a password.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/pasted%20image%200.png
    :width: 65%